 Diagnosing ovarian cancer

-There isn’t yet a screening test for ovarian cancer, but your physician may perform these tests:
+Although there isn’t yet a screening test for ovarian cancer, your physician may perform these tests:

 • Medical history and physical exam